The Bankrate promise

 Exotic car insurance coverages

+Exotic vehicles are luxury cars with a focus on speed and performance.
 If you own an exotic car, just like if you own a luxury car, you have to maintain at least your state’s minimum liability limits.
 Because exotic cars often have high horsepower and speed capabilities, you may need to seek out specialty auto or collector car insurance for a better selection of specific coverages, such as:

 - Agreed value coverage: With this coverage, both you and the insurance company agree to the value of your vehicle.
-If your vehicle is damaged, your insurer will pay up to the agreed upon value.
+If your vehicle is damaged, your insurer will pay up to the agreed-upon value.

 - Automobilia coverage: If you own an exotic car, you may also own valuable collectibles from the manufacturer.
 Some specialty car companies offer coverage for your license plates, literature, hood ornaments, signs, displays and other automobilia.